gravitational/teleport/rfd/0090-db-mfa-sessions.md

      - IP pinning doesn't help against a remote attacker either.
 5. We keep the private key in memory as well (or possibly only keep the private key in memory).
    - Pro: stealing the private key is as hard or harder than stealing the public cert, which makes more sense.
-     - Not useful if can have the private key stored on a yubikey though.
+     - Not useful if we can have the private key stored on a yubikey though.
    - Con: Worse UX.
 The user will have to relogin every time they `tsh db connect` or `tsh proxy db --tunnel`, since we keep the private key issued to them in memory and it is thrown away when they end a session.